EAccid/Learning_Dagger2_RxJava_Retrofit/README.md

 # TXT Translator
-Work with Google Translation API
+Work with Yandex Translator API

 Using Dagger2 and Retrofit